spear-sim/spear/docs/content_guidelines.md

 ```
 All                                    #
 └── Content                            #
-    ├── Kujiale                        # kujiale scenes are allowed to refer to assets in {Kujiale, Megascans, MSPresets}.
+    ├── Kujiale                        # Kujiale scenes are allowed to refer to assets in {Kujiale, Megascans, MSPresets}.
     |                                  #
     ├── Megascans                      #
     ├── MSPresets                      #